gfhejun/react-demos/README.md

 iterator : how to use iterator.

+proptypes : we can use proptypes to tell the developers if the type of parameters they provide are right.

 requirejs : use reactjs by requirejs.

 tabselector : how to build a tab selector.